jiangwen365/pypyodbc/README.md

 db.close()
 ```

-How to use it with out install (the latest version from here)
+How to use it without install (the latest version from here)
 --------------------------------------------
 Just copy the latest pypyodbc.py downloaded from this repository on your project folder and import the module.